RaphaelKreft/downward/src/search/domain_abstractions/dev-idea.md

     - read from goal state the value variables must have
     - split domain of every variable to -> {val in goal} and {rest}

+Trace: sequence of pairs containing operator and goal
+Solution: just sequence of states?